 The anecdote of John Montagu at the gaming table might even be true, as a record of the event exists in print.
 No less an authority than Edward Gibbon, he of The History of the Decline and Fall of the Roman Empire fame, puts his stamp of approval on the story.

 In 1762, Gibbon wrote in his journal after a convivial evening at his gentlemen’s club, “That respectable body, of which I have the honour of being a member, affords every evening a sight truly English.
 Twenty or thirty, perhaps, of the first men in the kingdom, in point of fashion and fortune, supping at little tables covered with a napkin, in the middle of a coffee-room, upon a bit of cold meat, or a sandwich, and drinking a glass of punch.”

 The idea of putting a filling between two slices of bread did not come out of nowhere.
-The Earl of Sandwich had travelled in the Eastern Mediterranean, where eating pita bread stuffed with fillings is common.
+The Earl of Sandwich had traveled in the Eastern Mediterranean, where eating pita bread stuffed with fillings was common.

-And, we can trot back in that part of the world more than two millennia to meet the Korech.
+We can trot back more than two millennia in that part of the world to meet the Korech.
 This is a Jewish sandwich that is eaten at Passover and is the creation of Hillel the Elder, a rabbi who lived in Jerusalem during the reign of King Herod.

 The Korech, or Hillel sandwich as it’s often known, commemorates the Jewish escape from Egypt.
 Bitter herbs, horseradish, and lettuce are placed between two slices of matzo unleavened bread.
 The herbs, said Hillel, represent the bitterness of slavery.